pivotal/docs-tap/scc/parameters-reference.hbs.md

 ## app deployer

-The `app-deploy` resource in the ClusterDelivery is responsible for applying the Kubernetes configuration that has been built by the supply chain (and pushed to either a git repository or image repository) and applying to the cluster.
+The `app-deploy` resource in the ClusterDelivery is responsible for applying the Kubernetes configuration that is built by the supply chain, pushed to either a git repository or image repository, and applied to the cluster.

 ### App